anoduck/find-kismet-in-wigle/README.md

 command line.
 Be sure to edit it and add the information required.
 This configuration file should be located within the same folder your run the script from (i.e. the repository folder).
 Also a csv file is included in the repository that provides a listing of all mac address prefixes as designated by the IEEE.
-This file should also be left in the repository folder, but is required to be designated on the command line with a flag.
+This file should also be left in the repository folder, but using a system maintained oui database is more preferred.

 ## Usage